Skip to main content

 • To provide a historical perspective on the development of geography as a discipline and philosophical reflection on the nature of physical geography

 • To enable students to learn the principles and practice of: good research design; rigorous data construction and interpretation; the presentation of research findings; and the appraisal and evaluation of research.
-This will be achieved through group work associated with virtual fieldwork and through practical projects
+This will be achieved through group, field and laboratory work

-• To enable students to acquire and understanding and experience of a range of important research methods
+• To enable students to acquire technical competence in a range of important research methods

 Content